Skip to main content

 What is our Action Plan?

-Areas of focus for our school plan are derived through staff and parent collaboration and are revised and refined annually.
+Areas of focus for our school plan are derived through student input and staff and parent collaboration.
+Areas of focus are revised and refined annually.

 Translanguaging